-We have shown that the prohibitive complementation constructions for nondeterministic Büchi automata can be avoided for solving classical problems like universality and language inclusion.
+We have shown that the expensive complementation constructions for nondeterministic Büchi automata can be avoided for solving classical problems like universality and language inclusion.
 Our approach is based on fixed points computation and the existence of simulation relations for the (exponential) constructions used in complementation of Büchi automata.
 Those simulations are used to dramatically reduce the amount of computations needed to decide classical problems.
 Their definition relies on the structure of the original automaton and do not require explicit complementation.
 The resulting algorithms evaluate a fixed point formula and avoid redundant computations by maintaining sets of maximal elements according to the simulation relation.
-In practice, the computation of the predecessor operator, which is the key of the approach, is efficient because it is done on antichains of elements only.
-Even though the classical approaches (as well as ours) have the same worst case complexity, our prototype implementation outperforms those approaches where the structural properties of the complement automaton (witnessed by the existence of simulation relations) is not exploited.
+In practice, the computation of the predecessor operator, which is the key of the approach, is efficient because it is done on antichain of elements only.
+Eventhough the classical approaches (as well as ours) have the same worst case complexity, our prototype implementation outperforms those approaches where complementation is explicit.
 The huge gap of performances holds over the entire parameter space of the randomized model proposed by Tabakov and Vardi.

 Applications of this paper go beyond universality and language inclusion for NBW, as we have shown that the methodology applies to alternating Büchi automata for which efficient translations from LTL formula are known [GO01].
-Significant improvements in the model-checking and satisfiability problem of LTL can be achieved with the same ideas [DDMR08b, DDMR08a].
+The hope rises then that significant improvements can be brought to the model-checking problem of LTL.